Examining CRM Data Warehouse in Organisations

 - When the shared information is used, how are revenues affected?

-First and foremost, you should know that the process associated with building and maintaining a data warehouse is known as “ITERACTIVE DEVELOPMENT” process.
+First and foremost, you should know that the process associated with building and maintaining a data warehouse is known as “ITERATIVE DEVELOPMENT” process.

-As a CRM consultant, you should know that there are some back process that are involved in building and implementing a data warehouse.
-These are shown in the diagram below.
+As a CRM consultant, you should know that there is some back process that is involved in building and implementing a data warehouse.

 The line of business that a particular organisation is into will go a long way in determining the nature of their data warehouse.
 This is also needed in order to validate the business process or logical model and providing the infrastructure to respond to the business need.

 This refers to the process of developing and implantation the transformation/loading scripts.
-These define the source to target mapping and transformation rules that must be applied as data is extracted from their source location and as the target data warehouse is populated.
+These define the source to target mapping and transformation rules that must be applied as data are extracted from their source location and as the target data warehouse are populated.

 - BUILD QUERIES FOR ANALYSIS: